Quick Fire® Hydrangea (tree form)

 A version of this popular selection grafted onto a single trunk; this variety blooms a full month ahead of other panicle hydrangeas; features large conical flower heads that start white and fade through pink to a rich rose lasting into fall

 Quick Fire® Hydrangea (tree form) features bold conical white flowers with pink overtones at the ends of the branches from early summer to late fall.
 The flowers are excellent for cutting.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The pointy leaves do not develop any appreciable fall colour.
-The fruit is not ornamentally significant.

 Quick Fire® Hydrangea (tree form) is a deciduous dwarf tree, selected and trained to grow in a small tree-like form with the primary plant grafted high atop a standard.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.